Calls are made in the Phone app, which you can find in the bottom-left corner of the Home screen.

 For each app, you can change:

 Slide down from the top of the screen to see the Notification Centre.
 This shows you any notifications you haven't interacted with yet.
-You can tap one to go to the app, or swipe across it to get some extra options.
+You can tap one to go to the app, or swipe right-to-left across it to get some extra options.
 To remove all the notifications, press the x in the top right corner.

 Apple release new updates for their phones regularly throughout the year.
 Normally there's one major version per year with lots of new features, and smaller updates throughout the year which might add smaller features, fix problems and increase the security of you phone.